 You hear about it all the time, dark cyber criminals lurking on the web, waiting to steal your information or your money.
 You may think it sounds like some distant problem only involving deep hackers, but the truth is that cyber crime can impact every person and every industry, every day.
-Research predicts that cybercrime will cost the world $6 trillion annually by 2021, and that $600 billion is lost each year to cyber criminals.
+Research predicts that cybercrime will cost the world $10.5 trillion by 2025 and that $445 billion is lost each year to cyber criminals.
 These criminals can use all kinds of different attacks such as ransomware or phishing to prey on individuals or companies.

 These cybercriminals may break through computers and get access to credit card information, names, birthdays, government records, and other sensitive information.
 They may also take computers hostage and demand ransom payments in order for the computer to be released.
 Still other cyber attacks involve getting you to download spy or spam software that will ruin your machine.
 All of these different kinds of cyber attacks focus on stealing identity, money, or sensitive information and exploiting individuals and companies.
 Cyber criminals can work for governments, companies, or as individuals trying to hack into computers and steal whatever money and data they can.
 Threats are constantly changing and adapting as technology grows, making these criminals some of the most sophisticated in the world.
 The internet and technology are relatively new to the world—there aren’t as many regulations, countermeasures, or standards as there are for other industries.
 Organizations are working to make their online systems private and secure, but changing technologies make it hard to stay up-to-date.
 All of these elements work together to make cyber crime extremely sophisticated and difficult to track.

 Cyber crime may seem bleak and overwhelming, but luckily there are professionals who are ready to lead the charge in protecting data and information.
 Cyber security professionals spend their careers devoted to developing and utilizing software that help keep computer-based systems safe and secure.
 Every day is different for these professionals.